Wisconsin Farmland Protection Partnership Project - American Farmland Trust

 • Utilize easement dollars strategically, where they are most needed.

-• Leverage partner contributions to access federal funding for conservation practices.
+• Leverage partner contributions to access federal funding for conservation practices to increase regenerative agricultural practices on protected land.

-• Demonstrate to state decision makers that agricultural conservation easements can effectively preserve the state’s agricultural land base.
+• Demonstrate to state decision makers that agricultural conservation easements can effectively preserve the state’s agricultural land base and advocate for state funding in support of agricultural conservation easements.

-• Increase farmland access and tenure opportunities for historically disadvantaged and underserved farmers.
+• Increase farmland access and tenure opportunities for historically marginalized and underserved farmers.

 Project Partners